Leon Keyserling: Later life

 Following his time advising President Truman, Keyserling consulted with Congress on a variety of economic issues and also practiced law.
-In 1954 he founded the Conference on Economic Progress (CEP), serving as its president until 1987.
-His wife had left the Department of Commerce in 1953 and joined him in consulting as well as the founding of the CEP, where she served as associate director from its inception to 1963.
+In 1954 he founded the Conference on Economic Progress (CEP), and was its president until 1987.
+His wife had left the Department of Commerce in 1953 and joined him in consulting as well as the founding of the CEP, where she was associate director from its inception to 1963.

-In 1969 Keyserling served as president of the National Committee for Labor in Israel, a US organization that worked with the Israeli Histadrut.
+In 1969 Keyserling was president of the National Committee for Labor in Israel, a US organization that worked with the Israeli Histadrut.

 He died on August 9, 1987, at Washington, D.C.'s George Washington University Hospital.

 Writings

 Based on Leon H. Keyserling Papers in the Harry S. Truman Presidential Library and Museum.